February 4, 2026

 Satellite imagery taken from the East Palo Alto Urban Forest Master Plan.

 A satellite photo tells the East Palo Alto tree canopy story powerfully, as pictures often do.
-The image is overlaid with jurisdiction lines for the cities of Palo Alto, […]
+The image is overlaid with jurisdiction lines for the cities of Palo […]

 February 6, 2022